-- The subgrade shall be free of organic and uncompacted material. - Removal of unstable materials shall be to a minimum depth of 6 inches. - ► Replace with crushed stone, gravel, or sand compacted to 95% (TMD) Density. - ► Sub-base materials shall be a minimum of 4 inches in thickness compacted. - ▶ If the sub-base is dry, it shall be dampened prior to concrete placement. - ▶ No standing water shall be present when concrete is placed. - ▶ In no case shall concrete be placed on frozen subgrade/sub-base materials.
+- The subgrade shall be free of organic and unconsolidated material. - Removal of unstable materials shall be to a minimum depth of 6 inches. - Replace with crushed stone, gravel, or sand compacted to 95%. - Sub-base materials shall be a minimum of 4 inches in thickness compacted. - In warm or hot weather, the sub-base shall be dampened prior to concrete placement. - > No standing water shall be present when concrete is placed. - In no case shall a driveway be constructed on frozen subgrade/sub-base materials.